uberfastman/fantasy-football-metrics-weekly-report/README.md

 21. Now go click `Credentials` again from the left menu and click `CREATE CREDENTIALS`, then select `OAuth client ID`.

-22. Select `Desktop app` from the dropdown menu, and put `yff-report-drive-uploader-client-id`.
+22. Select `Desktop app` from the dropdown menu, and put `ff-metrics-weekly-report-client-id`.

 23. Click `CREATE`.

-24. A popup with your `client ID` and `client secret` will appear.
-Click `OK`.

-25. On the far right of your new credential, click the little arrow that displays `Download OAuth Client` when you hover over it, then click `DOWNLOAD JSON`.

-26. Your credentials JSON file will download.
-Rename it `credentials.json`, and put it in the `auth/google/` directory where `credentials.template.json` is located.
+24. A popup with your `Client ID` and `Client secret` will appear.
+Copy the respective values to the `GOOGLE_DRIVE_CLIENT_ID` and `GOOGLE_DRIVE_CLIENT_SECRET` environment variables in your `.env` file, and then click `OK`. *Please note that if you accidentally close the popup you will still be able to click on the created credential in order to obtain your client ID and client secret.*

-27. Open a terminal window (makes sure you are inside the `fantasy-football-metrics-weekly-report` directory), and run:
+25. Open a terminal window (makes sure you are inside the `fantasy-football-metrics-weekly-report` directory), and run:

     ```bash
     docker exec -it fantasy-football-metrics-weekly-report_app_1 python resources/google_quickstart.py --noauth_local_webserver
     ```

-28. You will see a message that says `Go to the following link in your browser:`, followed by a link.
+26. You will see a message that says `Go to the following link in your browser:`, followed by a link.
 Copy the URL and paste it into a web browser, and hit enter.
 The open window will ask you to either select a Google account to log into (if you have multiple) or log in.
 Select your account/login.

-29. A warning screen will appear saying "This app isn't verified".
-Click "Advanced" and then "Go to yff-report-drive-uploader (unsafe)" (this screen may vary depending on your web browser, but the point is you need to proceed past the warning).
+27. A warning screen will appear saying *"This app isn't verified"*.
+Click `Advanced` and then `Go to ff-metrics-weekly-report (unsafe)` (this screen may vary depending on your web browser, but the point is you need to proceed past the warning).

-30. On the next screen, a popup saying "Grant yff-report-drive-uploader permission" will appear.
-Click "Allow", then "Allow" again on the following "Confirm your choices" screen.
+28. On the next screen, a popup saying *"Grant ff-metrics-weekly-report permission"* will appear.
+Click `Allow`, then `Allow` again on the following *"Confirm your choices"* screen.

-31. Next you will see a screen that says only "Please copy this code, switch to your application and paste it there:".
+29. Next you will see a screen that says only *"Please copy this code, switch to your application and paste it there:"*.
 Copy the code, and return to your open terminal window (you can close the browser window once you've copied the verification code).

-32. Paste the verification code where it says `Enter verification code:`, and hit enter.
+30. Paste the verification code where it says `Enter verification code:`, and hit enter.

-33. You should then see the command line output "Authentication successful.", as well as a list of 10 files in your Google Drive to confirm it can access your drive.
-It will also have automatically generated a `token.json` file in `auth/google/`, which you should just leave where it is and do ***NOT*** edit or modify in any way!
+31. You should then see the command line output *"Authentication successful."*, as well as a list of 10 files in your Google Drive to confirm it can access your drive.
+It will also have automatically generated OAuth credentials and written them as JSON to the `GOOGLE_DRIVE_AUTH_TOKEN_JSON` environment variable in your `.env` file, which you should just leave as is and do ***NOT*** edit or modify in any way!

-34. You can now upload your reports to Google Drive in one of two ways listed below. ***Please note, if you wish to specify where the app will upload the report to in Google Drive, change the value of `GOOGLE_DRIVE_FOLDER_PATH` in the `.env` file to whatever path you wish to store the reports in Google Drive, such as `Fantasy_Football/reports`.
+32. You can now upload your reports to Google Drive in one of two ways listed below. ***Please note, if you wish to specify where the app will upload the report to in Google Drive, change the value of `GOOGLE_DRIVE_FOLDER_PATH` in the `.env` file to whatever path you wish to store the reports in Google Drive, such as `Fantasy_Football/reports`.
 If you do not put a path in this value the report will default to uploading files to a `Fantasy_Football` directory at the root of your Google Drive.***

     1. Change `GOOGLE_DRIVE_UPLOAD_BOOL` to `True` in the `.env` file and generate a new report.
 You will see a message at the end of the run that indicates the report PDF was successfully uploaded to Google Drive, and provides the direct share link to the file.